BigThunderSR/ha-legacy-gsm-sms/z-addon-old-test/README.md

-# Home Assistant Add-on: Legacy GSM SMS
+# Home Assistant Add-on: Legacy GSM SMS (Old/Test - DEPRECATED)

-Send and receive SMS messages using a GSM modem connected to your Home Assistant instance.
+## ⚠️ DEPRECATED - DO NOT USE

+This is the old gammu-based version kept for reference and testing purposes only.

+**Please use the [Legacy GSM SMS (Standalone)](../addon-standalone/) add-on instead.**

+This version has known issues and is no longer maintained.

+---

-## About
+## About (Historical)

 This add-on allows you to: